Firing Line (TV program): Show format

 Buckley and his producer, Warren Steibel, used various methods over the years to bring extra perspectives to the show.
 In the early years, there would often be a panel of questioners.
-In 1977 the panel was replaced by an "examiner" who played a larger part in the proceedings.
+In 1977, the panel was replaced by an "examiner" who played a larger part in the proceedings.
 Examiners varied, with Jeff Greenfield, Michael Kinsley, Harriet Pilpel, and Mark Green appearing most frequently.

-When the show was shortened to 30 minutes in 1988, the role of examiner was eliminated, but there was often a moderator, whose role was similar to that of the moderator in a formal debate.
+When the show was shortened to 30 minutes in 1988, the role of examiner was eliminated; however, there was often a moderator whose role was similar to that of the moderator in a formal debate.
 The moderator would introduce both host and guest, and then ask the opening question.

 Starting in 1978, scattered among the regular broadcasts were occasional specials and two-hour formal debates, with opening statements, cross-examination, and closing statements.
 In 1988, at Buckley's request, the running time of regular program shows was reduced from one hour to a half-hour.

 Beginning in March 1993, the two-hour formal debates would often be followed by half-hour shows in which most or all of the participants engaged in informal discussion.
 In the 1980s and 1990s, the debate episodes were frequently broadcast on the Monday evenings after PBS pledge drives concluded.

 A recurring episode that Buckley had rebroadcast every Christmas, beginning in 1981, was an interview he did with Malcolm Muggeridge at his home in Sussex, England.
 The title of the episode was "How Does One Find Faith?"
 The episode deals with questions that are religious and spiritual in nature.

 Buckley's persona

 Buckley's distinctive mannerisms were prominently displayed by the program and were part of the public images of both the show and Buckley.
 Buckley was frequently seen leaning far back in his chair, a pen near his mouth and a clipboard in hand.
 His flicking tongue, widening eyes, and flashing smile also characterized his style, as did his multi-syllabic vocabulary.
-Buckley's voice was widely satirized, for instance by Robin Williams on Saturday Night Live and in the animated movie Aladdin.
+Buckley's voice was widely satirized, for instance by Robin Williams on Saturday Night Live, and in the animated movie Aladdin.

-At the same time that guests were treated politely, Buckley might also gently mock them, particularly if he was friendly with them, as with John Kenneth Galbraith or examiner Mark Green.
+At the same time the guests were treated politely, Buckley might gently mock them, particularly if he was friendly with them, as with John Kenneth Galbraith or examiner Mark Green.
 "You've been on the show close to 100 times over the years", Buckley once asked Green.
 "Tell me, Mark, have you learned anything yet?"

 When Allen Ginsberg asked if he could sing a song in praise of Krishna, Buckley acceded and the poet chanted "Hare Krishna" repeatedly as he played dolefully on a harmonium.
 According to Richard Brookhiser, an associate of Buckley's, the host commented that it was "the most unharried Krishna I've ever heard".